 Yes you can.
 You would have sole access to a rented house and they are welcome to stay.

-If you are bringing a dependent we would encourage you to use the access budget to pay for someone else to come with you and enable you to participate in the residency, have time for yourself and your practice, but if this isn’t possible we can try to find other methods of support for you.
+If you are bringing the person you care for, we would encourage you to use the access budget to pay for someone else to come with you and enable you to participate in the residency, have time for yourself and your practice, but if this isn’t possible we can try to find other methods of support for you.
 We understand that everyone has different responsibilities and needs, but also want everyone to be safe on site.

 Can I participate in the residency remotely?